PrioritySoftware/PrioritySoftware.github.io/_api/index.md

 Use this SDK to develop apps that allow users to perform a variety of actions.
 A few examples:

-* Open a Form, retrieve rows and display them however you like.
+* Open a form, retrieve rows and display them however you like.
 * Open a search list and update a field based on the user's choice.
-* Run Direct Activations, open sub-level Forms, attach files, and much, much more.
+* Run Direct Activations, open sub-level forms, attach files, and much, much more.

 ## Usage
 You can enable access to the SDK in one of two ways - using npm or as a script in your index.html file.